Photo by Ruben Mishchuk from Unsplash

 The incremental pushes to sandboxes should result in a series for change sets.
 As they progress, dependencies may be discovered and indicate a need to revise the change sets so that dependencies are pushed first.
 Again, the dark deployments are useful here.

-The might DX
+The mighty DX

 Among many good reasons for switching to DX, verbose error messages for deployments helps speed up debugging.
 Using Workbench, it is possible to turn change sets into packages for use in DX, which is handy if you are just starting to migrate to DX.
 Again, test deployments against fresh sandboxes are critical to avoiding critical situations.